 Every business that initiates cross-border payments to their payees, are subject to multiple payment regulations in both the originating country and the country in which the funds land.
 The costs of non-compliance can be severe, including failed payments, fines, reputational damage and in severe cases, imprisonment.

-Understand what’s involved in cross-border payment compliance and use the check list to make sure that your business is covered:
+Understand what’s involved in cross-border payment compliance and use the checklist to make sure that your business is covered:

-Overview on Cross-Border Payments
+Overview on cross-border payments

 Payment regulations are evolving worldwide with governments from the US to China scrambling to monitor and control the money flows generated by industry and political disruptions, driven by the internet.
-The Financial Action Task Force (FATF) is an inter-governmental body established by 32 member jurisdictions to set standards and promote effective implementation of legal, regulatory and operational measures for combatting money laundering, terrorist financing and other related threats to the integrity of the international financial system.
+The Financial Action Task Force (FATF) is an inter-governmental body established by 32 member jurisdictions to set standards and promote effective implementation of legal, regulatory and operational measures for combating money laundering, terrorist financing and other related threats to the integrity of the international financial system.

 Payment services were traditionally restricted to banks.
 Yet with the growth of the internet, countries have begun to focus on licensing and regulating smaller service providers that facilitate various forms of online payments.
 In the US, businesses that provide money transfer services need to obtain money transmitter licenses in each of the states that they provide service.
 In Europe, organizations can apply for authorization as an electronic money institution in any EU country (if they meet capital and risk management requirements) and passport payment services into other EU member states.
-Regulated payment providers need to develop robust Anti-Money Laundering and Combatting Terrorist Financing (AML/CTF) programs and undergo regular audits.
+Regulated payment providers need to develop robust Anti-Money Laundering and Combating Terrorist Financing (AML/CTF) programs and undergo regular audits.

 Money laundering refers to the process of trying to hide or disguise the source of illegal money by converting it to funds that appear legitimate.
 Money laundering is most likely to be successful when criminals avoid leaving a paper trail of transactions linking the money back to the crime.
 Law enforcement can follow the paper trail created from reports and records of financial institutions.
 To prevent money laundering, regulatory authorities typically set strict rules for recordkeeping and reporting of financial transactions by Payment Service Providers.

-Counter Terrorist Financing (CTF)
+Counter terrorist financing (CTF)